 Novels are 40,000 and up.
 Most novels fall between 40,000 and 100,000 words.
 Anything in this range will go into print.

-Generally we do not accept works less than 15,000 words.
+Generally, we do not accept works of less than 15,000 words.
 Word count less than that would generally be considered a free read.
 From time to time World Castle Publishing creates a compilation book of short stories to feature new talent.
 Watch the website for announcements and short story contests.

 We are not accepting children's stories (ages 8 and under) under 18,000 words in length.
 See note under what we won't accept.